 Non glibc-based containers

 The Azure Pipelines agent supplies a copy of Node.js, which is required to run tasks and scripts.
+To find out the version of Node.js for an hosted agent, see Microsoft-hosted agents.
 The version of Node.js is compiled against the C runtime we use in our hosted cloud, typically glibc.
 Some variants of Linux use other C runtimes.
 For instance, Alpine Linux uses musl.

 If you want to use a non-glibc-based container as a job container, you will need to arrange a few things on your own.
 First, you must supply your own copy of Node.js.
 Second, you must add a label to your image telling the agent where to find the Node.js binary.
 Finally, stock Alpine doesn't come with other dependencies that Azure Pipelines depends on: bash, sudo, which, and groupadd.

 You're responsible for adding a Node binary to your container.

 The agent will read a container label "com.azure.dev.pipelines.handler.node.path".

 If this label exists, it must be the path to the Node.js binary.